Counseling to Meet the Mental Health Needs of Older Adults

 “Tell Me More About Your Services”

-I understand that you may still have some questions about how the counseling services I offer could help you.
+I understand that you may still have some questions about how my counseling services could help you.
 Here are some questions I’m frequently asked about my mental health work with older adults:

 Logistics About Therapy